 The sandwiches pictured above feature tasty spicy miso glazed tofu slices, which are a quick, healthy, and tasty alternative to nasty processed sandwich slices.
 The recipe is below.

 - 1 250 g pkg of organic extra firm tofu

-- 2 Tbsp grape seed or other vegetable oil
+- 2 tablespoon grape seed or other vegetable oil

-- 2 Tbsp soy sauce I used Bragg
+- 2 tablespoon soy sauce I used Bragg

 - Remove tofu from packaging, drain, and wrap in paper towels.
 Put a plate, or some other heavy weight on top of it.